SunnyRaymond/Personal-Website/README.md

-Certainly!
-Here’s a README template for your personal website project:

----

 # Personal Website

 Welcome to my personal website!
 This site showcases my portfolio, background, and interests.
-Built with **React.js** for dynamic interactivity and **Bootstrap** for clean, responsive styling, the website adapts beautifully to different devices and screen sizes.
+Built with **React.js** for dynamic interactivity and **Bootstrap** for clean, responsive styling, mobile responsive, the website adapts beautifully to different devices and screen sizes.

 ## Live Demo